-If you are experiencing tailbone pain in early pregnancy, try joining a yoga class for pregnant women.
+If you are experiencing tailbone pain early pregnancy sign, The Bump, an online publication for expectant mothers, suggests that you try joining a yoga class for pregnant women.
 If such a class isn't available where you live, look up some yoga poses online.
 Especially helpful poses for tailbone pain include the cat/cow poses, the bridge pose and the child's pose.
 You can also try gentle stretches such as sliding into a squatting position with your back against the wall.
 Another easy stretch is to sit comfortably, cross your ankle over your knee and then slightly lean forward from the waist.

 Avoid any poses that require you to lie on your stomach or your back.
 Torso twists are also not advisable, especially later on in your pregnancy.
 Before you start any exercise program, run it past your doctor or your midwife.

 7. A maternity belt may ease tailbone pain

 If you are experiencing tailbone pain pregnancy third trimester, a maternity belt may give you some relief.
 A maternity belt is a band or a wrap that fits snugly around your stomach and lower back.
 It is especially useful if you have to spend a lot of time on your feet.